sgrao001/MyBooks/akka/akka.md

 In keeping with the customs of her time, Akka had arranged Sethubai’s marriage in 1926, when she was 11.
 She was to marry Prahalad Rao.
 Prahalad Rao was an educated young man and could speak english very well.

 I met him when he was much older.
 I remember him as an avid fan of cricket.
 He was a proud man.
-However, he remained distant from Akka nd her family.
+However, he remained distant from Akka and her family.
 Akka and my grandfather were concerned that he would not be affectionate towards their daughter.
 Their marriage proposal was likely supported by the fact that Prahalad Rao was a close family relative.

 Prahalad Rao worked at a silk factory in Mysore, boiling silk worm cocoons, that would later be weaved into fine silk cloth.
 The fumes from the boiling pots affected his lungs.
 He quit work at 40.
 They had a meager existence past that point.
 <div style="break-after: page;"></div><br>